Tutorial: Building an Application with Intent Architect

 By clicking on the Toggle between diagram and tree views button 🔍 you can change between having the diagram or tree-view in the middle of the screen.

 Proceed to model the Commands.
-Most of the current Commands meet your requirements and you can use them as is.
-We will be customizing the service as follows:
+Most of the current Commands meet your requirements and you can use them as-is.
+The next steps will cover the following:

 Expose the remaining Commands and Querys as REST Endpoints: